Double Jeopardy Protections

 Pennsylvania law provides much stronger protections against being tried twice for the same conduct than federal law.
 A recent case from the Superior Court, Commonwealth v.
 Gross, illustrates the protections available to a defendant under Pennsylvania law when the defendant has already been tried in federal court.
 In Gross, the defendant was charged in Pennsylvania with conspiracy to commit unlawful possession of a firearm, firearms not to be carried without a license, possession of firearm prohibited, and lending or giving of firearms prohibited.
 While the charges were pending, Gross was indicted and pleaded guilty in the federal system for making false statements to a federal firearms licensee in violation of 18 U.S.C. § 924(a)(1)(A).4.
 Specifically, the federal government alleged that Gross knowingly lied to a licensed firearms dealer about her current residence when completing ATF Form 4473 in connection with the purchase of a firearm by stating that she resided in Pennsylvania when she actually resided in New Jersey.

 After Gross pleaded guilty in federal court, she moved to dismiss the Pennsylvania charges on double jeopardy grounds.
 The trial court denied the motion to dismiss, and Gross appealed.
-In most cases, a criminal defendant may not appeal the denial of a pre-trial motion before the trial has taken.
+In most cases, a criminal defendant may not appeal the denial of a pre-trial motion before the trial has taken place.
 However, double jeopardy motions provide a rare instance in which the defendant may take an interlocutory appeal following the denial of a pre-trial motion so long as the trial court does not find that the interlocutory appeal would be frivolous.

 The Superior Court reversed the trial court’s denial of the motion to dismiss on double jeopardy grounds because Pennsylvania provides relatively strong protections against being retried for the same offense following a federal or out-of-state conviction or acquittal.
 The Superior Court noted that Section 111 of the Pennsylvania Crimes Code governs the issue and provides: